mhalstead0/work-dispatcher/README.md

 of common processors that can use any partition key.

 # Note
-THis is not production-level code; these are sample algorithms for benchmarking purposes.
+This is not production-level code; these are sample algorithms for benchmarking purposes.